 With You, I Will Grieve

 Colonel Henderson himself was not married and was often living alone even in his retirement, save for his only nephew, Felix, who came by often enough.
-So, to return the favor for all he had done for all of us, Dad and I visited him once every week, sometimes a few times a week, and checked up on him.
+So, to return the favor for all he had done for all of us, Dad and I visited him once every week (sometimes a few times a week for me, depending on work and school) and checked up on him.
 We chatted with him, catching up to some old times, and even invited him to dinner at our place in Alexandria.
-Each time was declined, regardless of how tempting the offer was.
-Hell, even my baking skills (which the colonel loved) could not make him park in our driveway
+Each time was declined very politely, regardless of how tempting the offer was.
+Hell, even my cooking and baking skills (which the old colonel loved) could not make him park in our driveway

 "You had better behave yourself, Lydia.
 Do you hear me?"
-Dad growled at me.
+Dad growled at me, his face a picture of anger.
 "I don't want to hear of you giggling with his nephew again.
 You hear me, girl?"

 My breathing soon came into slow, gasping grabs, like I could not get enough air and needed to desperately get what I could when I was allowed to.
-I felt like a fish out of water, flapping around and not being about to move back in.
+I felt like a fish out of water, flapping around and not being about to move back in, and that the shore was my worst enemy.
 Oh, hell, it was my life…period.

 "Good."
 Dad let go of my dress strap and pushed me, letting me breath once more in relief, despite the impatient shove that he gave me.

 Recovering the shock, I thought.
 Dad really shouldn't quite worry about Felix, but I like to keep it that way actually.
-He didn't know about Keith still (my ex Air Force boyfriend) and it made me glad to hear of that.
-Keeping up the pretense of some sort of flirty relationship with Felix still had to be maintained.
+He didn't know about Keith still (my ex Air Force boyfriend living in Silver Spring) and it made me glad to hear of that.
+Keeping up the pretense of some sort of flirty relationship with Felix still had to be maintained to keep the façade alive.
 I didn't like it, as did both Keith and Felix.
-However, they both felt it was necessary to deceive my father and to make sure that he did not suspect a thing for a while.
+However, they both felt it was necessary to deceive my father and to make sure that he did not suspect a thing for a while, since it was so dangerous living with a veteran with severe PTSD and anger issues.

-I followed Dad and walked up the front lawn with him, shaking as I was holding the tray of cookies.
+I followed Dad humbly and walked up the front lawn with him, shaking as I was holding the tray of cookies.
 I dared myself to take a smell from them (peanut butter chocolate chip cookies) and smiled, knowing that my father was addicted to sugar of all kinds, but was highly allergic to peanut butter thankfully.
-Colonel Henderson could not share them with his friend, his brother-in-arms, the former Marine Captain Gregory Sullivan, but with me, his youngest daughter and child.
+Colonel Henderson could not share them with his friend, his brother-in-arms, the former Marine Captain Gregory Sullivan, but with me, his youngest daughter and child, the only one who was like his dead wife in every way.

 The front door unlocked, we entered the three-story apartment building – fancy, neat and without any insect infestations or cracks and crevices – and walked upstairs to the top floor.
 Little yap-yap dogs with dyed pink fur barked behind the doors of the first two occupants as we crept up the stairs together.
 Shuddering, I remembered that two older women, who held little appeal to the colonel, lived in those apartments.
 They also liked to pinch my cheeks and say how lovely I am every time I was seen, albeit a little chunky and prone to embarrassment beyond words.